adron-s/mtik_initrd_hacks/README.md

 process.
 The begotten daemon copy waits for the filesystem to initialize and installs busybox and then launch the telnetd service.
-To run Linux kernel with modified init file, uses the standard RouterBOOT ability - loading from network using dhcp/bootp and tftp server. dhcp/bootp server can be deployed on another device with RouterOS and OpenWRT or even tftp32 program.
+To run Linux kernel with modified init file, uses the standard RouterBOOT ability - loading from network using dhcp/bootp and tftp server. dhcp/bootp server can be deployed on another device with RouterOS or OpenWRT or even tftp32 program.
 For a one-time launch with tftp, You can use this commands in RouterOS:

 	/system/routerboard/settings/set boot-device=try-ethernet-once-then-nand